Home » Garden » 5 Late Summer Garden Flowers That Bloom Into Fall

 Before fall planting season begins, the garden tends to quiet down while the summer blooms fade.
+As the flowers fade, the garden’s color palette mutes and isn’t as vibrant.

 However, we can keep the garden colorful, blooming, and gorgeous by planting flowers that have an extended bloom time in mid-late summer.
+Plant these beautiful garden flowers that help the borders transition from summer to fall.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-5 Late Summer Garden Flowers
+When to Plant Late Summer Blooming Flowers

 Plant or divide these summer garden bloomers in spring or fall to keep the color going as summer winds down and fall kicks in.